Switch

 Electrical switches.
 Top, left to right: circuit breaker, mercury switch, wafer switch, DIP switch, surface mount switch, reed switch.
 Bottom, left to right: wall switch (U.S. style), miniature toggle switch, in‑line switch, push-button switch, rocker switch, microswitch.

 In electrical engineering, a switch is an electrical component that can disconnect or connect the conducting path in an electrical circuit, interrupting the electric current or diverting it from one conductor to another.
 The most common type of switch is an electromechanical device consisting of one or more sets of movable electrical contacts connected to external circuits.
-When a pair of contacts is touching current can pass between them, while when the contacts are separated no current can flow.
+When a pair of contacts is touching, current can pass between them, while the contacts are separated no current can flow.

 Switches are made in many different configurations; they may have multiple sets of contacts controlled by the same knob or actuator, and the contacts may operate simultaneously, sequentially, or alternately.
 A switch may be operated manually, for example, a light switch or a keyboard button, or may function as a sensing element to sense the position of a machine part, liquid level, pressure, or temperature, such as a thermostat.
 Many specialized forms exist, such as the toggle switch, rotary switch, mercury switch, push-button switch, reversing switch, relay, and circuit breaker.
 A common use is control of lighting, where multiple switches may be wired into one circuit to allow convenient control of light fixtures.
 Switches in high-powered circuits must have special construction to prevent destructive arcing when they are opened.